[ Litepaper ]

 User layer metrics

-• tx byte size (pk-in-every-tx vs registry)
+• tx byte size (pk-in-every-tx vs KeyVault key-id reference)

-• precompile verification throughput
+• precompile verification throughput (KeyVault, NonceManager, CryptoSwitchboard)

 • block propagation vs tx size